suncoast-devs/handbook/lessons/soft-skills/health.md

 a lighter touch to help reduce the wear and tear on your fingers and wrist.

-**Mix up your work to relax your hands** Find other tasks that you can work on to give you a break away from the keyboard when doing those tasks time the time to allow your arms to relax and rest in a different position than you would at the keyboard.
+**Mix up your work to relax your hands** Find other tasks that you can work on to give you a break away from the keyboard, when doing those tasks give yourself time to allow your arms to relax and rest in a different position than you would at the keyboard.